Advisement Resources for Faculty

 - The advisement dialogue should be initiated with the recognition that advisement is an ongoing process that should continue throughout the student's college experience.

-- This dialogue can be continued at a later time with you or another advisor.
+- This dialogue can be continued at a later time.

 - Check placement scores results, transcripts, Academic Standing, detail Degree Evaluation page from MyNCC.